Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter02.md

 :::

-How to migrate data form AZ1 to another different AZ (EC2 / EBS)?
+How to migrate data from AZ1 to another different AZ (EC2 / EBS)?
 Step by step:

 1. Actions -> Create Snapshots
 2. Turn the Snapshot to an AMI